Oatcake: Plain Web Typography

 what

-'s look like with Oatcake:
+<hr>'s look like with Oatcake:

-Disclosure widgets: <details>
+Disclosure widgets: <details> and

 <summary>

-disclosure widget with
+create collapsible disclosure widgets with

 <details>